stewartsmith/drizzle/docs/contributing/code.rst

 Coding Standards
 ----------------

-Our coding standards can be found inside the
+Our coding standards can be found at the
 `Drizzle wiki <http://wiki.drizzle.org/Coding_Standards>`_.

 Test Cases
 ----------

-Where possible SQL test cases should be created for your code.
+Where possible, SQL test cases should be created for your code.
 Our test cases for bug fixes should be in the ``tests/suite/regression`` directory.
 For more information about creating test cases please see the :ref:`test run <test-run-label>` section of our documentation.